backstage/backstage/docs/features/techdocs/configuration.md

   # generators.techdocs can have two values: 'docker' or 'local'.
 This is to determine how to run the generator - whether to
   # spin up the techdocs-container docker image or to run mkdocs locally (assuming all the dependencies are taken care of).
-  # You want to change this to 'local' if you are running Backstage using your own customer Docker setup and want to avoid running
+  # You want to change this to 'local' if you are running Backstage using your own custom Docker setup and want to avoid running
   # into Docker in Docker situation.
 Read more here
   # https://backstage.io/docs/features/techdocs/getting-started#disable-docker-in-docker-situation-optional